 - commercial enterprises

 - permanent roads

 - temporary roads

 - use of motor vehicles

-- use of motorized equipment, motorboats, and airboats
+- motorized equipment, motorboats, and airboats

 - landing of aircraft

 - other forms of mechanical transport (e.g., bicycles)

 - structures or installations

-With the exception of permanent roads and commercial enterprises, the Wilderness Act recognizes that the above uses may be permitted if necessary to meet the minimum requirements necessary for the administration of the area as wilderness or for emergency purposes.
-Other sections of the Wilderness Act also provide for some exceptions, including the preservation of features of historical value in section 2(c) and commercial services necessary for activities that are appropriate for realizing the recreational or other wilderness purposes of the area in section 4(d)(6).
+With the exception of permanent roads and commercial enterprises, the Wilderness Act recognizes that the above uses may be permitted if necessary to meet the minimum requirements for the administration of the area as wilderness or for emergency purposes.
+Other sections of the Wilderness Act also provide for some exceptions, including the preservation of features of historical value in 2(c) and certain recreational commercial services in section 4(d)(6).